verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] You cannot kill me in a way that matters
 - [ ] Love the sadness.
 Like being held by a frozen corpse.
 - [ ] I want to be like water.
 I want to Slip through the fingers but hold up a ship.
 - [ ] Museum of failures or gallery of trying
+- [ ] Look at you comforting others with the words you wish to hear. - w.
+Wordsworth